 You should only apply for a Satsuma loan if you’re certain you will be able to make the repayments.
-You should also consider the following criteria to be eligible for a Satsuma short-term loan:
+You’ll also need to meet the following criteria to be eligible for a Satsuma short-term loan:

 You must hold a UK bank or building society account with a valid debit card.

 You must have a working mobile phone & email address.